French Student Visa Instructions

 If you do not receive acceptance from Campus France approximately 3 weeks after submitting your materials, contact Campus France directly through their on-line web portal to see if there is a problem.

-Apply For Your Visa at the Appropriate French Consulate
+Apply For Your French Student Visa

 Review these instructions and consult your Consulate’s website as soon as you are accepted to the Study Abroad in Montpellier program.
 Pay careful attention to the appropriate consulate's website in addition to the instructions on this page.
-The French consulates are implementing an on-line application process, and we will provide details on completing the new form as soon as we have final confirmation from the French Embassy.
-The Learning Abroad Center has no authority on visa issues, and we are not always notified when there is a change in visa application requirements.

-Which Consulate Should I Use?
+Which Consulate or VFS Processing Center Should I Use?

 Permission from US authorities to exit and reenter the US may also be required.
 Refer to the international student office on your campus for assistance.
 Refugees are typically not able to receive a student visa to study in France because their refugee paperwork will not be valid for the duration required by French authorities.